 ARTINA: Art in Nature Sculpture Park, June 30 – September 30, 2016

 Visitors experienced an unexpected encounter with art and nature, set on the Museum’s rustic grounds and throughout the adjacent woods, as 11 members of the Washington Sculptors Group showcased site-specific and time-based sculptures.
 Renowned art historian Martine Van Kampen of the Netherlands served as the exhibition’s juror.
 Several of these sculptures were constructed with community participation.
 The 11 artists who Van Kampen selected were Allan Arp, c.l. bigelow, Jeff Chyatte, Eve Hennessa, Jin Lee, Darcy Meeker, Vanessa Niederstrasser, Salvatore Pirrone, Mike Shaffer, Diane Szczepaniak, and Fabiola Alvarez Yurcisin.

-How often do you drive through Sandy Spring on Route 108 and not stop to think about the area and how it came into existence?
+How often do you drive through Sandy Spring on Route 108 and stop to think about the area and how it came into existence?
 If you don’t take time to slow down and enjoy your surroundings, this exhibit was created for you, with more than 40 pieces of artwork in various media created by the artists of the Olney Art Association (OAA), each one telling its own unique story about the community as interpreted by our very talented neighbors.